remykumar/build_system_info/README.md

    https://github.com/remykumar/system_info_devops

-5. To execute the script (do it from your home directory):
+5. To execute the script (do it from your home directory & by using your user account not root):

     `./build.sh`